 Employer or university

-West Midlands Ambulance Service NHS Foundation Trust
+Yorkshire Ambulance Service NHS Trust

 Salary range

 • My first job after school was urgent call taker in the control centre at Yorkshire Ambulance Service NHS Trust.
-I handled calls from district nurses, hospital staff, residential and nursing homes, and GPs, and decided on the best type of response for their patients.
+I handled calls from district nurses, hospital staff, residential and nursing homes, and GPs, and decided on the best type of ambulance response for their patients.

-• There’s lots of room for career progression in this role, for example to advanced paramedic or emergency care practitioner.
 Most of all, I love the feeling that I’ve helped others in their moment of need, whether it’s a patient having a heart attack or an elderly patient who’s fallen over and just needs a helping hand to stand up.

 Make a comment or report a problem with this page